groupdocs-search/GroupDocs.Search-API-Tutorials/content/english/net/_index.md

 ---
-title: Tutorials and Examples of GroupDocs.Search for Java
+title: Tutorials and Examples of GroupDocs.Search for .NET
-linktitle: GroupDocs.Search for Java Tutorials
+linktitle: GroupDocs.Search for .NET Tutorials
 weight: 10
 url: /net/
-description: Implement powerful document search capabilities in Java applications with GroupDocs.Search.
+description: Implement powerful document search capabilities in .NET applications with GroupDocs.Search.
 Learn indexing, searching, highlighting, and advanced information retrieval techniques.
 is_root: true
 ---
-# Tutorials and Examples of GroupDocs.Search for Java
+# Tutorials and Examples of GroupDocs.Search for .NET
-Welcome to GroupDocs.Search for Java tutorials!
-Our comprehensive API enables Java developers to integrate powerful document search capabilities into their applications with minimal effort.
+Welcome to GroupDocs.Search for .NET tutorials!
+Our comprehensive API enables .NET developers to integrate powerful document search capabilities into their applications with minimal effort.
 GroupDocs.Search provides high-performance indexing and searching functionality across multiple document formats including PDF, Microsoft Office, OpenDocument, HTML, and more.
 These tutorials guide you through essential features such as creating and managing indexes, implementing various search types, highlighting search results, and optimizing search performance.
-Whether you're building an enterprise document management system, a content repository, or enhancing existing applications with search capabilities, these step-by-step guides will help you implement efficient and accurate document search functionality in your Java projects.
+Whether you're building an enterprise document management system, a content repository, or enhancing existing applications with search capabilities, these step-by-step guides will help you implement efficient and accurate document search functionality in your .NET projects.

-## GroupDocs.Search for Java Tutorials
+## GroupDocs.Search for .NET Tutorials

 ### [Indexing](./indexing/)
 Master document indexing techniques including creating indexes, handling various document sources, and configuring options for optimal performance.